 Another surefire place to try is Turneffe Atoll, which is considered among the world’s most desirable locations for fly fishing.
 Just make sure you have a valid sport-fishing license ahead of time, even if you’re just fishing for leisure or practicing catch-and-release.
 You can easily get one by visiting the website for Belize’s Coastal Zone Management Authority and Institute.

+There are thousands of caves in Belize, offering everything from easy walks to challenging hikes that can quickly turn into squeezes, crawls, climbs, rappels, and even swims.
+No matter which you visit, you’ll typically find extensive stalactite and stalagmite formations as well as pottery shards, but some caves feature even more desirable attractions.
 Head to Che Chem Ha to discover pottery that dates back some two thousand years ago, Actun Tunichi Muknal Cave to see ancient human remains like intact skeletons, or Blue Creek and Caves Branch to witness natural formations like underground waterfalls.
 At the Nohoch Che’en Caves Branch Archeological Reserve, you can even explore the sacred caves of the ancient Maya civilization.

 In Belize, you can look forward to learning the mysteries of the Maya without the usual crowds.
 All sites are managed by Belize’s Institute of Archeology and have interpretive centers and trained guides to show you around, ensuring you get the most out of your visit.